pikawika/VUB-EoS-project/documentation/installation/ubuntu.md

 - Install [the free version of Anaconda Navigator](https://www.anaconda.com/products/individual).

+- Launch the Anaconda Navigator GUI using `anaconda-navigator`.

 - From the Anaconda Navigator GUI, create a new environment named `eos-project`.

   - Include both Python and R. The following versions were used: